jbpauly/smart-simulation/app/markdown/model_assessment.md

 1. Generate forecast confidence intervals
 2. Build a forecasting / purchasing dashboard
-3. Serve forecasts to a _human in the loop system_
+3. Serve forecasts to a _human in the loop_ system
     - Set a model confidence threshold
     - Set a residual days alert range
     - Send forecasts within the residuals range to system
-        - Automate high confidence forecasts
+        - Automate orders with high confidence forecasts
-        - Require human decision on low confidence forecast
+        - Require human decision on orders with low confidence forecasts

 #### Consumption Calculations
 It can't be stated enough that the success of any these models is reliant on the consumption calculations.